kiraiaryst/kiraiaryst.github.io/README.md

 To view the website live, open http://kiraiaryst.github.io/.

+To see the optimized version of the code, open Website-Optimization-Project/dist/views/.

 ## Optimizing PageSpeed Score for index.html

 Originally the index page had a PageSpeed insights score of 35/100 for mobile and 47/100 for the desktop.
 To optimize it, the following modifications were made: